vkarak/reframe/GOVERNANCE.md

 We decide by consensus.
 If we cannot agree, the leadership team votes and a simple majority wins.

-Changes to this document, to the license, or removing a maintainer need a 2/3 vote of the leadership team.
+Changes to this document needs a 2/3 vote of the leadership team.

 ## Releases